ECCC-MSC/open-data/docs-dev/nwp_riops/readme_riops_dhpS111-datamart-alpha_en.md

 * __riops__: RIOPS model identifier.
 * __111__: S-111 DHP data identifier.
 * __CA__: Canada identifier.
-* __002__: Level 2 DHP 1x1 degrees (1x2 degrees to the North of latitude 69° N) regular bounding box tiles identifier.
+* __002__: Level 2 DHP 1°x1° degrees (2°x1° degrees for latitudes North of 69° N) regular bounding box tiles identifier.
 * __nnnn__: Four numeric characters tag used to represent the decimal degrees latitude(Northern Hemisphere) of the South-West corner of each 1x1 degree tiles bounding box of the dataset.
 * __wwwww__: Five numeric characters tag used to represent the decimal degrees longitude(Western Hemisphere) of the South-West corner of each 1x1 degree tiles bounding box of the dataset.
 * __YYYYYMMDD__: Year, month and day of a RIOPS model synoptic forecast run starting date.